Contents

 Wilson

+the database.
 The method inspects each row in turn.
-For the first row, the method transmits no SQL
+For the first row, the method

-statement to the database, because that row has not changed since it was originally
+transmits no SQL statement to the database, because that row has not changed since it was

-command and transmits it to the database.
-The specific syntax of the SQL statement
+the proper data command and transmits it to the database.
+The specific syntax of the SQL

 following general traits of the transmitted SQL statement are noteworthy: